Raku/advent/raku-advent-2022/articles/melezhik.md

 Let me introduce some fun and young member of a Raku family - a guy named SparrowCI - super flexible and fun to use CI service.

-To find SparrowCI lad - go to https://ci.sparrowhub.io web site and get a login using your GitHub credentials:
+To find SparrowCI lad - go to https://ci.sparrowhub.io web site and get your login using GitHub credentials:

 ![login](https://raw.githubusercontent.com/melezhik/advent/master/images/sparrowci/login.jpeg)